 My preferred method of monetisation is affiliate marketing on content sites.
 This is a great way to recommend truly useful products or services to your audience and to be compensated for them.

-If you’d like to learn more about blogging, and in particular affiliate marketing ,then why not check out my YouTube channel – The Affiliate School.
+If you’d like to learn more about blogging, and in particular affiliate marketing, then check out my YouTube channel – The Affiliate School.

 Online Courses